-Here are the twenty new art shows you'd be mad to miss
+Here are the new art shows, fairs and events you'd be mad to miss

 Must-see photography exhibitions

-See the best snaps on show in London this week
+See the best shots on show in London this week

 The latest art reviews